 Ever since 1994 the Foundation Orient-Occident has been offering a structure for education, vocational training, entertainment and sharing of experiences for the most underprivileged, with the aim of finding a point of encounter between Western and Easter cultures, as well as promoting intercultural dialogue and integration amongst migrants and Moroccan citizens.

-“Migrants du Monde” is the brand name for the garment and embroidery workshop set up since 2010 at the Foundation Orient-Occident of Rabat and consists of one of the Foundation’s main activity aimed at the integration of female migrants and refugees within Moroccan society through a form of “artistic” intercultural dialogue.
+“Migrants du Monde” is the brand name for the garment and embroidery workshop set up since 2010 at the Foundation Orient-Occident of Rabat and consists of one of the Foundation’s main activities aimed at the integration of female migrants and refugees within Moroccan society through a form of “artistic” intercultural dialogue.

 “Migrants du Monde”, supervised by the professional Parisian stylist Isabelle Camard, and recently supported by the Italian designer Bruna Pizzichini, artistic director of the project, was originally uniquely operated by migrants and sub-Saharan, Iraqi and Afghan refugees, but the atelier has nowadays enlarged itself, both in its humanitarian scope and commercial scale, to embrace Moroccan women and local inhabitants of the peripheral district of Yacoub Al Mansour in order to respect the Foundation main vocation: to be a bridge between the multiple cultures that constitute the social fabric of Moroccan society.
 Here, underprivileged women, female migrants and Moroccans have the opportunity to share their knowledge through the realization of culturally traditional garments and to express themselves and their experience through intercultural exchange.

 Migrants du Monde is both an artistic and social project; as an artistic project, it provides a space where multiple and diverse cultural traditions blend together whilst concurrently affirming each one separately its own distinctiveness; it is also the tangible expression of cultural métissage, the synthesis of various culturally different knowledge and experiences.

 But “Migrants du Monde” is first and above all a social project: if the Foundation Orient-Occident opens up to female migrants and generally underprivileged Moroccan women the opportunity to valorize their own cultural heritage, it also helps them to become independent and to preserve their dignity, otherwise threatened by the harsh experience of dislocation and displacement following migration.